EpicOrange/riichi_advanced/documentation/mahjongscript.md

 - `"append"`: append an element or an array to an array, or create the array if it doesn't exist.
 - `"merge"`: merge an object to an existing object.
 - `"subtract"`: subtract a numeric value.
-- `"delete"`: remove an element or an array of elements from an array.
+- `"delete"`: remove an element from an array.
+- `"delete_all"`: remove any of the given array of elements from an array.
 - `"multiply"`: multiply a numeric value.
 - `"deep_merge"`: merge an object to an existing object, and merge shared keys recursively.
 - `"divide"`: divide a numeric value.